aerogear/graphback/docs/config.md

 ```
 will create the `delete` mutation for `Note` type only.

-> **Note**: Directives override the configuration flags to `true`, so to enable a operation through directive for a single `type`,
+> **Note**: Directives override the configuration flags to `true`, so to enable operation through directive for a single `type`,
 > the default configuration should be `false`.
-Otherwise it will effect every `type`, using flags from the configuration.
+Otherwise, it will affect every `type`, using flags from the configuration.

 ### `@disableGen`
 User can use this directive to disable CRUD operation generation for that type.
 Applying this directive will not create any